Russell Crowe nearly turned down 'Gladiator': "I thought it wasn't a movie"

 The story would take place 25-30 years after the events of the first film, focusing on Commodus’ nephew, Lucius.
 However, there has been no further update on the film’s progress since the initial announcement.

-Elsewhere, Nick Cave had written a script for Gladiator 2 himself following a request from Crowe, and called it “a stone called masterpiece” despite the knowledge it would never be made.
+Elsewhere, Nick Cave had written a script for Gladiator 2 himself following a request from Crowe, and called it “a stone cold masterpiece” despite the knowledge it would never be made.